jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 For us, it started with mining our support emails to find where our new users were having the most trouble.

-Once we had some friction points, we updated our documentation and in-app help to attack those bottlenecks.
+Once we had some friction points in mind, we updated our documentation and in-app help to attack those bottlenecks.
 That has made our customer's lives, and our support teams lives, much better.
 We've been pretty much off to the races ever since.

-So to get started, I'd recommend looking at your initial workflows - the actions and features that prove the value of your product and get prospective customers reaching for their wallets.

 ---